devopsgroup-io/catapult/README.md

 **Bamboo Configuration**

-To avoid having to manually configure the Bamboo project, plans, stages, jobs, and tasks configuration, you may optionally install and purchase the "Bob Swift Atlassian Add-ons - Bamboo Command Line Interface (CLI)" Bamboo add-on.
-Otherwise, the manual setup configuration steps are outlined below:

 1. Place your Bamboo username at `~/secrets/configuration.yml["company"]["bamboo_username"]`
     * Normally root for Bamboo Server
 2. Place your Bamboo password at `~/secrets/configuration.yml["company"]["bamboo_password"]`

+To avoid having to manually configure the Bamboo project, plans, stages, jobs, and tasks configuration, you may optionally install and purchase the "Bob Swift Atlassian Add-ons - Bamboo Command Line Interface (CLI)" Bamboo add-on.
+To install, click the settings gear top right, and click "Manage apps".
+Once the add-on is installed, by running a `vagrant status`, Catapult will automatically detect its existance and automatically configure settings required.

+Otherwise, the manual setup configuration steps are outlined below:

-3. Disable anonymous user access by clicking the gear at the top right and going to Overview
+1. Disable anonymous user access by clicking the gear at the top right and going to Overview
     1. Next, under Security, go to Global permissions and remove Access from Anonymous Users
-4. Click Create > Create a new plan from the top navigation:
+2. Click Create > Create a new plan from the top navigation:
     1. **Create Catapult Project and create BUILD Plan**
         * *Project and build plan name*
             1. Project > New Project